Connected Cars: A User Experience (UX) perspective

-These interactions would define the users’ in-car behavior and will hence improve the driving quality.
+These interactions would define the users’ in-car behaviour and will hence improve the driving quality.

 Smarter cars are not only intelligent but can also be more predictive.
 Too often, the dashboard human-machine interface (HMI) within vehicles feels disconnected from the broader consciousness of the car and its growing intelligence.

 The road conditions can make it hard for the user to tap the desired button.
-So, button to be at least 180 x 250 pixels on a 300 dpi screen.
-Consider designing with respect to ambient light/ time of the day
+So, the button to be at least 180 x 250 pixels on a 300 dpi screen.
+Consider designing for ambient light/ time of the day

 Focus on clarity, and minimizing the amount of visual clutter or decoration in the UI, are best practices where attention is limited and even the occasional glance is a luxury.
 Automotive displays have to factor conciseness and clarity into account in completely new ways.
 Identifying which tasks are most relevant to drivers is the most important task.
 With a plethora of available car interface controls, drivers can easily become distracted or overwhelmed as they interact with the vehicle.